 This tool is completely anonymous and confidential - they do not ask for any personal details and do not store any data.
 Remember, everyone has different income and expenditure levels, and different financial limits.
 It is up to you to decide how much is ‘too much’.

 If you are concerned about your gambling, click the links below to view our PLAYSMART leaflets for advice around staying in control and keeping your gambling affordable.Keeping it Affordable Staying in Control

 If you think you are spending too much time or money gambling, then ask staff for more information about self-exclusion schemes.

 Self-exclusion means asking a gambling provider to exclude you from gambling with them for a length of time, with a minimum period of 6 months.
 All gambling providers in Britain provide this option, allowing any customer who has followed the procedure to request self-exclusion.

-If you choose to self-exclude please then consider also calling the National Gambling Helpline, Speak to an Adviser on Freephone 0808 8020 133, 8am to midnight, seven days a week who can offer you free, confidential advice and counselling, self-exclusion can be helpful but will be more effective if you also give them a call.
+If you choose to self-exclude please then consider also calling the National Gambling Helpline, Speak to an Adviser on Freephone 0808 8020 133, 24/7, who can offer you free, confidential advice and counselling, self-exclusion can be helpful but will be more effective if you also give them a call.